MAmirEshraghi/spot-perception-stack/README.md

 # (4) Testing Strategy

-This project implements three-level testing strategy based on the standard "Testing Pyramid":
+This project implements three-level testing strategy based on the standard "Testing Pyramid" using PyTest lib:

 ## Test Levels: